Assistive technology grant for students with disabilities

 How to appeal if you are refused the Assistive Technology Grant

 - Assistive technology has not been granted, or

-When submitting the appeal forms, the school should not re-submit the original application or professional reports supplied to the SENO.
+When submitting the appeal form the school should not re-submit the original application or professional reports supplied to the SENO.

-If there are new or updated reports – different to the original application – then these can be submitted to the SENO in support of the new application.
+If there are new or updated reports – different to the original application – then these can be submitted to the SENO in support of a new application.